Interpreting Prescription Drug Advertising

 Regulating Prescription Drug Advertising

 Learning About Types of DTC Ads

-There are 3 types of prescription drug ads—product-claim ads, reminder ads, and help-seeking ads:
+There are three types of drug ads:

 Finding Out More About Drug Risks

 Using Ad Information

 Family Doctor—American Academy of Family Physicians